jamescherti/easysession.el/README.md

 ## Installation

-To install the `easysession` from MELPA:
+To install `easysession` from MELPA:

 1. If you haven't already done so, [add MELPA repository to your Emacs configuration](https://melpa.org/#/getting-started).